Wednesday, August 6

 Alfalfa weevil and other competitors for the alfalfa crop

-Alfalfa weevils are possible to control but persistence and dedication are needed and how their control relates to other insects commonly found in alfalfa.
+Alfalfa weevils are possible to control, but persistence and dedication are needed.
+Learn how their control relates to other insects commonly found in alfalfa

 Jeff Whitworth